DCoderUltra/Shunting-Yard-Implementation/README.md

 To implement in the future:

-  .Bad use of function detection
+  -Bad use of function detection
-  .Unkown variables detection
+  -Unkown variables detection

 Any bugs or ideas let me know.